Migrating Monolith to Microservice Architecture – the Path

 Selecting travel component.

-We can simply flatten travel sub-components into a flat structure defining travel.planing, travel.tickets and travel.reimbursements components.
-We do not need travel component itself, because it is just a container and does not have any code of its own.
+We can simply flatten travel sub-components into a flat structure defining travel.planning, travel.tickets, and travel.reimbursements components.
+We do not need the travel component itself, because it is just a container and does not have any code of its own.
 This is what we have now.

 Travel component it flat.

-Let’s continue and do the same thing with leads component.
-This is more complicated because the sub-components are nested deeper than with travel component.
+Let’s continue and do the same thing with the leads component.
+This is more complicated because the sub-components are nested deeper than with the travel component.

 Leads component before being flattened.

-Good for us, we can factor out leads.print component right away.
+Good for us, we can extract leads.print component right away.
 Now what do we do with the rest?
-It very depends on leads.online code.
-One of possibilities is to factor out leads.email into an independent component and then deal with the rest of leads.online code.
-In our example we could factor it out into leads.socialmedia as the code was all about social-media leads.
-This is how our structure looks like now.
+It very much depends on leads.online code.
+One possibility is to factor out leads.email into an independent component and then deal with the rest of leads.online code.
+In our example, we could factor it out into leads.socialmedia as the code was all about social-media leads.
+This is how our structure looks now.

 Leads component is flat now.